 - Check-out page – if you’re selling online, your check-out page should absolutely have a sign-up box on it.

 - Email signature – if you’re emailing customers and prospective customers, having a sign-up box in your email signature gives them a chance to sign up.

 - Newsletter – what?
 But it’s going to people who are already on my list!
 Yes, but what if someone forwards your newsletter to a friend?
 Don’t you want them to sign up?

 These are just a few suggestions, but if you get a pen and a piece of paper and brainstorm, I’m sure you’ll come up with loads more.

 Just don’t do this: the box people tick to join your email list must not be pre-ticked.
 This isn’t allowed under GDPR, so make sure the box is unticked before you publish!

-If you haven’t even thought about your offer, you need to watch my webinar.
-I spill the beans on how to create a great offer, promote it and extend your success into 2019.
+If you haven’t even thought about your offer, you need to register for my webinar.
+I will spill the beans on how to create a great offer, promote it and extend your success into 2019.